HELLS ON EARTH

 He swung at the cabinet again, this time at head height.
 After a few more practices, ensuring that he could damage the wood more with each swing, he felt he had a feel for it again.

-He loaded the bikes onto the back of the sedan using bike racks, Amanda said the car would be good, but running out of petrol and refilling would be bad.
+He loaded the bikes onto the back of the sedan using bike racks.
+Amanda said the car was a good one, but running out of petrol wouldn’t be.
 The bikes fixed that issue.

-He wasted no time getting there and it was made easy with the light traffic.
-He was pleased about that.
-He was not please to count seven zombies on the way.
+He wasted no time getting there, and it was made easy with the light traffic.
+He was pleased.
+He was not pleased to count seven zombies on the way.

 Whatever the news was saying, it was far worse than being reported.